mateuszbaransanok/Agitation-Dataset-from-2020-Polish-Presidential-Elections/README.md

 ## Example of model usage
 We trained a classifier based on a transformer language model HerBERT which is dedicated to the Polish language.
-Finally, we achieved 68% F1 score for the train-test split in an 80/20 ratio.
+Finally, we achieved 68% F1 score for the stratified train-test split in an 80/20 ratio.

 Open python or jupyter notebook and run